martiabr/putti-plotter-plot/spacestation/README.md

 - [x] add weights to encourage going in same direction
 - [x] Add extra open point on first capsule
 - [x] Remove all the different open points, just choose center.
 Easy way to force symmetries.
+- [x] Add solar panel
 - [ ] Docking bay should not be larger than capsule it is connected to.
-This applies to all things?
-- [x] add solar panel
+This should apply to some types.
+Not solar and capsule, but dock and similar things.
+The easy solution to this is just to either 1. apply a min to the height sampling, or perhaps better is 2. have height gain that applies to the prev structure height.
+- [ ] add system for connections between capsules
+- [ ] Width matching
 - [ ] do solar panel width/height sampling better
-- [ ] add system for connections between capsules
 - [ ] for structure types like solar panel and capsule, add subclasses where the variables are overriden.
       Then it would be possible to first have probs for capsule, solar panel, extra thing etc.
       And all the little variations of each type can be hidden away inside a second prob density for each type.
       E.g. single panel vs. double panel vs. single/double panel w/wo arm
 - [ ] Add constraint system.
 To make it look more like a space station we might want to force symmetries.
       E.g. if we add a solar panel on one side it should be a high prob that a solar panel will be created on opposite side.
-- [ ] Try to help to avoid getting stuck?

 ### Adding weights:
 Atm we loop over the structures, add all sides to a list, with idx.
 However, the weights must be maintained over time.